danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 - `index: Compact<u64>` The 64-bit account index.

+# Examples

+`0xff0000000200040c4254430004d43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`

+This indicates to the receiving chain that the account controlled by Substrates testing Alice key (`subkey inspect //Alice`) should be credited with 1 Satoshi worth of its variant/interpretation of the Bitcoin (`BTC`) token.

 # Appendix: Asset Types

 - `b"DOT"`
 - `b"KSM"`
 - `b"BTC"`
 - `b"ETH"`

 # Appendix: Classes